 Retaliation against a person because the person has filed a bullying or harassment complaint or assisted or participated in a harassment investigation or proceeding is prohibited.
 An individual who knowingly files a false harassment complaint and a person who gives false statements in an investigation shall be subject to discipline by appropriate measures, as shall a person who is found to have retaliated against another in violation of this policy.
 A student found to have retaliated in violation of this policy shall be subject to measures up to, and including, suspension and expulsion.
 A school employee found to have retaliated in violation of this policy shall be subject to measures up to, and including, termination of employment.
+A school volunteer found to have retaliated in violation of this policy shall be subject to measures up to, and including, termination of employment.
+A school volunteer found to have retaliated in violation of this policy shall be subject to measures up to, and including, termination of employment.
 A school volunteer found to have retaliated in violation of this policy shall be subject to measures up to, and including, exclusion from school grounds.
 Individuals who knowingly file a false complaint may be subject to appropriate disciplinary action.